NASH-WORK/NASH-CRM/README.md

 @ This system is widely used in the href= <a "http://nash.work" > NASH.WORK </a>, and the relevant personnel to give suggestions, in this show very much thanks to their active participation<br>

 ##Developers：<br>
-Development Team: NASH.WORK Dev Team E-mail:service@nash.work<br>
+Development Team: NASH.WORK Dev Team<br>
+E-mail:service@nash.work<br>

 ##Enjoy ~